 Click apply, the window will close, then save the settings (bottom of the price tweaker page, "Accept Settings"):

 7. Test with a number of models of your own.
-If the results are not what you expected, first check nominal machine speed and machinebility, and, as mentioned before, if you use only 1 (or mainly 1 material) it may be wise to set its machinebility to 100% so as to have a clearer picture of what’s going on.
+If the results are not what you expected, first check nominal machine speed and machinability, and, as mentioned before, if you use only 1 (or mainly 1 material) it may be wise to set its machinability to 100% so as to have a clearer picture of what’s going on.

-When satisfied with the nominal speed of the machine and the machinebility rating, tweak the multipliers in the COMPLEXITY BRACKET window until you’re satisfied that you’re getting results in line with your expectations.
+When satisfied with the nominal speed of the machine and the machinability rating, tweak the multipliers in the COMPLEXITY BRACKET window until you’re satisfied that you’re getting results in line with your expectations.

 You can then set up further machines, materials, and blanks

 Should you still have problems, you can always ask for help from sales support by using the DigiFabster chat box (right bottom corner of your screen) or by requesting a live demo with one of our representatives.